JonUK/webpack4-es6-knockout/README.md

 10. **Not Done -** Create a vendor bundle using Webpack.
 The bundle should contain just third-party scripts and the bundle can be reused by several pages alongside a page specific code bundle.
 11. **Done -** Support handlebars syntax `{{title}}` for setting HTML text and HTML attribute values ([Knockout.Punches](http://mbest.github.io/knockout.punches/))
 12. **Not Done -** Write unit tests against Knockout view models using Jasmine and potentially a test runner like Karama
-13. **Not Done -** Add Bootstrap 3 / 4 SASS files then compile to CSS and bundle into a single CSS file
+13. **Done -** Add Bootstrap 4 SASS files then compile to CSS and bundle into a single CSS file
+14: **Not Done -** Ensure Boostrap 4 variables can be used in our own CSS files (useful for media queries, colours etc)
-14. **Not Done -** Create an npm package for a reusable component with zero dependencies and use this external component
+15. **Not Done -** Create an npm package for a reusable component with zero dependencies and use this external component
-15. **Not Done -** Review the best way to support HTML templates in different languages (KO binding vs compiled templates in multiple languages)
+16. **Not Done -** Review the best way to support HTML templates in different languages (KO binding vs compiled templates in multiple languages)
+17. **Not Done -** Add a KO click handler to show how to use an ES6 arrow function to have the VM context for this.

 ## Possible things to look at implementing